bamcasa/Estimating-Pi-using-the-Monte-Carlo-Method/README.md

 divide the area of the circle, by the area of the square
 πr^2 / 4r^2 = π/4

-The points inside the square and the points inside the circle are proportional to the width.
+The points inside the square and the points inside the circle are proportional to the area.

 then you can find Pi